stevekrouse/WoofJS/README.md

 WoofJS is a JavaScript library for making interactive web and mobile games.

-It was inspired by Scratch and was designed to ease the trasition to JavaScript.
+It was originally inspired by Scratch and can help ease the trasition to JavaScript.

 WoofJS is developed with :heart: by [The Coding Space](http://thecodingspace.com).